rust-lang-ru/book/rustbook-ru/nostarch/chapter02.md

 dependencies you specified until you indicate otherwise.
 For example, say that next week version 0.8.6 of the `rand` crate comes out, and that version contains an important bug fix, but it also contains a regression that will break your code.
-To handle this, Rust creates the *Cargo.lock* file the first time you run `cargo build`, so we now have this in the *guessing_game* directory.
+To владение this, Rust creates the *Cargo.lock* file the first time you run `cargo build`, so we now have this in the *guessing_game* directory.